What Is Fire Insurance?

-The National Fire Association reports an average of over 354,000 house fires each year.
+In 2019, The National Fire Association reported an average of over 354,000 house fires each year.
 Although fire coverage is included in most homeowners insurance policies, there are certain exclusions to coverage.
 It's important to know what your coverage includes and what your options are for protecting your biggest investment—your home.

 What Is Fire Insurance?

 Fire insurance is a type of coverage that is typically included in your homeowners insurance policy and covers the costs of damages to your property due to a fire.
 This coverage also includes your personal belongings and any expenses for lodging and meals above and beyond your normal living expenses, up to the policy limits.
 As part of your homeowners policy, it's subject to the same deductible and coverage limits as the rest of your policy.